 Full Disclosure: I did almost get into a wreck here.
 Like I’m talking paper thin close.
 Moral of the story, driving around Miami sucks but the convenience outweighs the negatives.
 Also don’t eat chips and drive.

 Grab a Pub sub (Publix sub for all you out-of-staters) and hit the beach.
-If you don’t feel like driving to possibly one of the best things Florida has yet to produce (because let’s face it, there isn’t much else), there are multiple food kiosks dotting the beach.
+If you don’t feel like driving to Publix Super Market and to possibly one of the best things Florida has yet to produce (because let’s face it, there isn’t much else), there are multiple food kiosks dotting the beach.
 Although expensive, I can personally recommend the quesadilla and ceviche.